 BREAKFAST SPOTS: Niedlov's Breadworks, Adelle's Creperie, Bluegrass Grill

-A day of exploring the Southside’s Sculpture Fields at Montague Park or enjoying a tour at Songbirds Guitar Museum is a great way to work up an appetite.
+A day of exploring the Southside’s Sculpture Fields at Montague Park or checking out the Chattanooga Choo Choo is a great way to work up an appetite.
 If you’re in the mood for a burger, a visit to Urban Stack is a must.
 They’re serving up specialty stacks like the Philly Cheesesteak burger, North Carolina Chili Cheeseburger, and the Asian Q which features kimchi and wasabi slaw.
 If you’re feeling full after lunch, enjoy a walk around the Main Terrain Art Park before your next stop.

 LUNCH SPOTS: Terminal Brewhouse, Taqueria Jalisco, Slick's Burgers, Southside Pizza